Estimation of subgraph density in noisy networks: Introduction

-The rest of the paper is organised as follows.
+The rest of the paper is organized as follows.
 Section 2 introduces the problem to be tackled.
 Section 3 deals with the estimation of error rates and the inference of edge density.
 It also reveals the innate difficulty associated with estimation when the error rates are unknown.
 Section 4 addresses the inference of subgraph densities in general.
 Numerical illustration is reported in Section 5.
+Some further discussion of our work is stated in Section 6.
 All technical proofs are relegated to supplementary materials.